 • Beneficiary confusion around decision-making authority

-What appears to be a balanced structure often becomes operationally fragmented.
+What appears to be a balanced estate framework often becomes operationally fragmented.

 • Trustees must act in accordance with the trust document